EcrituresNumeriques/stylo/docs/en_EN/pages/myarticles.md

 You can clock on the tag name to select from your list of articles, only the articles related to the tag in question.

-You can view the tag details but clicking on the "+", which is positioned beside the tag name:
+You can view the tag details but clicking on the rafter, which is positioned beside the tag name:

 ![TagDetail](uploads/images/TagDetail.png)